andyrutkowski/ALA2018/index.md

 #### Spatial Humanities: An Introduction to Space and Place in Digital Scholarship

+Ms. Weimer will present an overview of the 'spatial turn' in digital scholarship and how librarians can contribute to scholarly inquiry within a framework of spatial thinking.
+She will conclude with a few projects and organizations which focus on these concepts

 ### Nicole Kong

     Assistant Professor of Library Science